Register for the conference, pick-up your badge and enjoy a hearty breakfast.

 Take 20 minutes to relax and network.

-Enjoy a 45-minute lunch break and this short presentation.
+Enjoy a 45-minute lunch break with the other conference attendees.

-On Sunday, November 5, 2017 fire damaged a south wing of St. Peter’s Hospital in Hamilton, Ontario, taking out its logistical and nutrition services areas.
-As a result, 96 of its 228 residents, all of whom were seniors and people with chronic illnesses, have to be evacuated.
+On Sunday, November 5, 2017, fire damaged a south wing of St. Peter’s Hospital in Hamilton, Ontario, taking out its logistical and nutrition services areas.
+As a result, 96 of its 228 residents, all of whom were seniors and people with chronic illnesses, had to be evacuated.

 In this session the speakers will share: